ANK-dev/Iosevka-custom-build-script/README.md

 ## Setup

 Place the `build.bat` in the `.\` directory.
 Run the script once, and the "Iosevka" repository will be cloned.
-Edit (or create) the `private-build-plans.toml` with your custom font parameters.
+Edit (or create) the `private-build-plans.toml` in the `.\Iosevka\` directory with your custom font parameters.

 A sample `private-build-plans.toml` is provided below: